Research Associates

 Dr. Hanne Bruhn

-HRB Clinical Research Facility
+HRB Clinical Research Facility, UCC

 My personal pronouns are she/her.
 Dr Bruhn is a Senior Research Fellow at the HRB Clinical Research Facility, University College Cork working in the area of Trials Methodology with Dr Frances Shiely.
 Hanne’s background is as a Health Services Researcher, using both quantitative and qualitative methods.
 Hanne currently works part-time between the HRB CRF in University College Cork and the Health Services Research Unit, University of Aberdeen.
 Hanne has been working in the area of Trials Methodology since 2017, contributing to Trial Forge (https://www.trialforge.org/).